nextcloud/documentation/admin_manual/installation/source_installation.rst

 To use the graphical Installation Wizard see :doc:`installation_wizard`.

+After your installation is complete and you can log into ownCloud, you must apply strong permissions to your ownCloud directory.

 .. _strong_permissions_label:

 Setting Strong Directory Permissions
 ------------------------------------

-We recommend setting the directory permissions in your ownCloud installation as strictly as possible for stronger security.
+After completing installation, we recommend immediately setting the directory permissions in your ownCloud installation as strictly as possible for stronger security.
 Please refer to :ref:`strong_perms_label`.

 .. _selinux_tips_label: